HDCP

 Explanation

-HDCP (High-bandwidth Digital Content Protection) is a form of DRM that protects digital video and audio as it travels between devices — for example, between a streaming stick and a television via HDMI.
+HDCP (High-bandwidth Digital Content Protection) is a form of DRM that protects digital video and audio as it travels between devices, for example between a streaming stick and a TV over HDMI.
 Streaming services require HDCP-compliant connections to play HD and 4K content.
-If a non-HDCP-compliant device is in the signal chain (such as an HDMI splitter or an older monitor), playback may be blocked or downgraded to SD resolution.
+If a non-HDCP device is in the chain (like an HDMI splitter or an older monitor), playback may be blocked or dropped to SD resolution.

 Related Terms